-- A 2-D numerical model opens up the possibility that makes possible to study cases in which at least one of the two assemblages becomes mobile.
-The simplest approach, which is design explored in this section, is to consider considers a rectangular box with a vertical interface dividing the two sub-systems.
+A 2-D numerical model makes possible to study cases in which at least one of the two assemblages becomes mobile.
+The simplest design explored in this section, considers a rectangular box with a vertical interface dividing the two sub-systems.
 The dynamic component is simply enforced in the model by assuming that one of the two assemblages moves downwards with a certain velocity, replaced by new material entering from the top side, while the other assemblage remains fixed in the initial spatial frame.
-The whole system evolves over time following the same conceptual idea principles introduced in the previous section.
-This type of The numerical solution of the 2-D model is - 25 described by a two stagesprocedureapproached at every time step in two stages.
+The whole system evolves over time following the same principles introduced in the previous section.
+The numerical solution of the 2-D model is approached at every time step in two stages.
 In the first stage the following equation is applied to both sub-systems:

-$$\frac{\partial G()}{\partial t} = S_x()\frac{\partial^2 G()}{\partial d_x()^2} + S_y()\frac{\partial^2 G()}{\partial d_y^2} \tag{9}$$ where $d_x()$ is the general spacing in the x-direction representing either $d_x(A)$ or $d_x(B)$ and the vertical spacing d_y is 30 assumed to be the same on both sides.
-This equation is solved numerically using the alternating-direction implicit method (ADI) (Peaceman and Rachford, 1955; Douglas, Jr., 1955) which is unconditionally stable with a truncation error $O(\Delta t^2, \Delta d_x^2, \Delta d_y^2)$ (Tannehill et al., 1997).
-The Similar to implicit methods applied for 1-D problems, the ADI method requires only the solution of a tridiagonal matrix similar to the one used for 1-D implicit methods.
-The same-numerical procedure described in section 3 to determine G() at the interface is applied also applied here to the 2-D model.
+$$\frac{\partial G()}{\partial t} = S_x()\frac{\partial^2 G()}{\partial d_x()^2} + S_y()\frac{\partial^2 G()}{\partial d_y^2} \tag{9}$$ where d_x() is the general spacing in the x-direction representing either d_x(A) or d_x(B) and the vertical spacing d_y is assumed to be the same on both sides.
+This equation is solved numerically using the alternating-direction implicit method (ADI) (Peaceman and Rachford, 1955; Douglas, Jr., 1955) which is unconditionally stable with a truncation error O(Δt2, Δd2_x, Δd2_y) (Tannehill et al., 1997).
+Similar to implicit methods applied for 1-D problems, the ADI method requires only the solution of a tridiagonal matrix.

+The numerical procedure described in section 3 to determine G() at the interface is also applied here to the 2-D model.
 The limits of the whole system opposite to the interface (left/right) are also treated similarly, assuming either a closed-type or symmetric-type boundary.
 For the other two boundaries (top/bottom) the zero flux condition is imposed, $G(A)l = G(A){n_A}$ and $G(B)l = G(B){n_B}$.

-- 5 In the previous section a procedure was developed to account for the mass transfer between the two sub-systems.
+In the previous section a procedure was developed to account for the mass transfer between the two sub-systems.
 The same method is applied for the 2-D problem.
 The conceptual difference is that in a 2-D problem the mass change in principle should affect the area defined around a grid point.
-For practical purposes however in this study it only affects the length in the horizontal x-direction, hence re-meshing applies only to is applied only to determine $D{x,t}(A)$ and $D{x,t}(B)$ and consequently the two numerical grid step size the two uniform grid step sizes in the x-direction, $\Delta d_x(A)$ and $\Delta d_x(B)$. - 10 Up to this point the evolution of the system is not different than what was described for the 1-D case.
-The dynamic effect is included component is included at every time step in the second stage of the procedure.
-It is activated at a certain time assuming that the chosen sub-system moves downwards with a fixed pre-defined vertical velocity (y-component).
+For practical purposes however in this study it only affects the length in the sub-system moves downwards with a fixed pre-defined vertical velocity (y-component).
 Values of G() are then re-meshed along the y-direction to preserve the continuity of the orthogonal grid.
-The material introduced from the top side is assumed to have the same composition of the initial assemblage (composition of the initial assemblages is the - 15 same used for the 1-D models, table 1).
-Oxides bulk composition is then retrieved at each grid point over time using the same polynomial functions applied in the previous section for the 1-D problem.
-The complete mineralogical assemblage can be also computed using AlphaMELTS as part of a post-process step after the numerical simulation is completed.
+The material introduced from the top side is assumed to have the same composition of the initial assemblage (composition of the initial assemblages is the same used for the 1-D models, table 1).
+Oxides bulk composition is then retrieved at each grid point over time using the same polynomial functions